 Homeless youth never know how they will get their next meal or where they will sleep.
 Covenant House provides the stability and structure necessary to build a positive future.

-Young people often feel powerless to control their lives, and fall into a self-defeating cycle of failure.
-Covenant House fosters confidence, encouraging young people to believe in themselves and make smart
+Young people often feel powerless to control their lives and fall into a self-defeating cycle of failure.
+Covenant House fosters confidence, encouraging young people to believe in themselves and make smart choices about their future.